Interlude: Robust Regression in R

 reweighted least squares algorithm from section 18.
 The

-function takes a formula interface similar to lm()
+function takes a formula interface similar to lm(), and the psi argument

 specifies which \(\psi\)-function to use: